Phone-GWP-group

 Don’t focus on the wrong holidays or demographics

-Similarly to the above, poor targeting of consumers or how specific markets behave during certain sales periods can also be disastrous.
+Similarly, poor targeting of consumers, or how specific markets behave during certain sales periods, can also be disastrous.

 As such, it is essential to know your target consumers.
-You can usually ascertain this by looking at historical data or, failing that – creating buyer personas.
-You can then ensure that your packaging targets shoppers actively looking for your products at that specific time.
+You can usually determine this by reviewing historical data or, if that fails, by creating buyer personas.
+You can then ensure your packaging reaches shoppers actively looking for your products at that moment.

 seasonal packaging design process